-There’s no crystal ball that shows you exactly when high-risk customers buyers will abandon their respective buying journeys, enter the “Lost Customers” segment of your database, and, ultimately, affect your recurring revenue numbers.
+There’s no crystal ball that shows you exactly when high-risk customers will abandon their respective buying journeys and enter the “Lost Customers” segment of your database.

 Having said that, you and your team can greatly improve your churn prediction and prevention efforts by using advanced machine learning algorithms to:

 - Analyze why you lose customers: from one-time buyers to long-term subscribers

 - Examine current customers’ behaviors to discern the likelihood of churn occurring

 - Assess which buyers’ customer lifetime value (CLV) scores are dropping over time

 - Employ personalized and individualized engagement activities to keep customers